cheapjack/cheapjack.github.io/_posts/2017-10-27-good-enough-data.md

 <img width="300" src="http://domesticscience.org.uk/images/EasterClass1.png">

 It's not uncommon for an average family to be aware of the concept of data; it inspires both indifference, fear and anxious hopes for job prospects, especially in the context of wildly ambitious claims for a tech literate post `code-club` society for the future.
-We see this 'domestic' knowledge as the actual lived data literacy that's part of our supposed post-internet knowledge economy.
+I see this 'domestic' knowledge as the actual lived data literacy that's part of our supposed post-internet knowledge economy.

 Clearly its a play and self conscious update on what constituted domestic science in the UK in the mid 20th century; but it's no longer how to keep clothes clean or successful baking, but something else.